k2-fsa/sherpa/docs/source/onnx/python/non-streaming-websocket-server.rst

   `<https://github.com/k2-fsa/sherpa-onnx/blob/master/python-api-examples/non_streaming_server.py>`_

-Please refer to :ref:`sherpa-onnx-pre-trained-models` to download a non-streaming model before you continue.
+See :ref:`sherpa-onnx-pre-trained-models` to download a non-streaming model before you continue.

 We use the following types of models for demonstration.